 Esports is a growing sport & activity taking over the high school and university scene.
 Colleges and Universities from across the country are offering Esports Scholarships ranging in amounts from $1,000 to Full-Rides.
 Currently, Vianney has 3 alumni on Esports Scholarships, and several more competing for University Esports Teams around the country.
 Those alumni include...

-At Vianney Esports, we promise to promote balance as the main factor for success in Esports.
-We reinforce that promise by teaching our Esports students proper life-balance with faith, nutrition, sleep habits, cardio & weight training, and monitoring time spent in-game vs. time spent with family.
+We promote balance as the main factor for success in Esports.
+We reinforce that by teaching our students proper life-balance with faith, nutrition, sleep habits, cardio & weight training, and monitoring time spent in-game vs. time spent with family.
 At Vianney Esports, we begin each practice/competition in prayer, and end each practice/competition with discussion on how we can improve individually and as a team.

 But don't just take our word for it... see what others have to say about the growing world of Esports!